-Automated System Notifications Opt Out Form

-S tudent Name:
+tudent Name:

 Student's School:

-Parent / Guardian Name:
+Parent / Guardian Na me:

 (Please print)

 Date:

-I do not give the District and my child's school consent to send me automated outreach messages through the District's notification system.
+I do not give the Distr ict and my child's school consent to send me

-I understand emergency messages are excluded from this opt out request.

-33. TELEPHONE AND CELL PHONE USE
+33. TELEPHONE AND CELL PHONE / ELECTRONIC COMMUNICATION DEVICE USE

 Office Telephone

 Students will not be allowed to use the phone during class periods.
 If a student chooses to use the phone between classes, they must ask permission.
 Students will not be given a late pass from the office.
 Telephone privileges should not be overused.